Explore 2015 Research

 Our future research of this unique cohort will provide a rare advantage – we are able to relate this medium-long term deterioration to risk factors during the very early stages (ie. 1, 3 and 5 years) post–ACL reconstruction.
 The advanced knowledge of factors predicting those who are at increased risk for poor outcomes will help health professionals in the future intervene at an earlier time point to slow or prevent worsening long-term outcomes.
 Physiotherapists will be able to target specific modifiable factors identified to increase the risk of poor long-term outcome during the rehabilitation process.

-Assessment of neuropathic pain and altered sensory nerve function in patients with lumbar radicular pain
+Assessment of nerve sensitivity in patients with low back and leg pain

 |Funded by:||Eventide Homes NSW|